Neural Algorithmic Reasoning for Hypergraphs with Looped Transformers: Key Operation Implementation

 \paragraph{Write Scalar to Column.} We present the operation of writing a scalar to a column.
 This operation parallels the process of reading a scalar from a column.
 The construction in this step also employs position embedding, analogous to Lemma~\ref{lem:read_scalar_column}.
 See details in Lemma~\ref{lem:write_scalar_column}.

 \paragraph{Termination.} In the greedy algorithm, we terminate the process and return the result after traversing all objects.
 Here, we maintain an array, marking the traversed objects as 1.
-Notably, since the value of $K-1$ does not always equal the number of objects (typically $n_v$ or $n_e$), we fill the remaining positions with 1.
+Notably, since the value of

+does not always equal the number of objects (typically $n_v$ or $n_e$), we fill the remaining positions with 1.
 See details in Lemma~\ref{lem:term}.

-\paragraph{Read from Incident Matrix.} Instead of storing a static incidence matrix in a matrix $X \in \R^{K \times d}$, we utilize an attention-head-incorporated incidence matrix as defined in Definition~\ref{def:multi_attn}.
+\paragraph{Read from Incident Matrix.} Instead of storing a static incidence matrix in a matrix $ X \in \R^{K \times d} $ , we utilize an attention-head-incorporated incidence matrix as defined in Definition~\ref{def:multi_attn}.
 This construction allows $d$ to be a constant independent of $n_e$ and $n_v$, implying that the feature dimension of the model $h_T$ can be controlled in $O(1)$.
 See details in Lemma~\ref{lem:read_incident}.

 \paragraph{AND.} This operation can be applied to both arrays and scalars because, even when the input column is always $0$, the result of the AND operation will remain $0$.
 This operation is particularly useful when combining two conditions to trigger a specific operation.
 See details in Lemma~\ref{lem:and}.